Kirill-Vorobyev/Kirill-Vorobyev.github.io/about.md

 permalink: /about/
 ---

-I like make stuff and take on too many hobbies at once.
+I like to make stuff and take on too many hobbies at once.

 ### Hobbies